Kochise/win_portable/Coding/vlang/doc/docs.md

 Just as the compiler frees C data types with C's `free()`, it will statically insert `free()` calls for your data type at the end of each variable's lifetime.

+Autofree can be enabled with an `-autofree` flag.

 For developers willing to have more low level control, autofree can be disabled with `-manualfree`, or by adding a `[manualfree]` on each function that wants manage its memory manually.
 (See [attributes](#attributes)).

-_Note: right now autofree is hidden behind the -autofree flag.
-It will be enabled by default in V 0.3.
-If autofree is not used, V programs will leak memory._

 Note 2: Autofree is still WIP.
-Until it stabilises and becomes the default, please compile your long running processes with `-gc boehm`, which will use the Boehm-Demers-Weiser conservative garbage collector, to free the memory, that your programs leak, at runtime.
+Until it stabilises and becomes the default, please avoid using it.
+Right now allocations are handled by a minimal and well performing GC until V's autofree engine is production ready.

 ### Examples